-He recently returned to the faculty after spending two years as a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook his project entitled APPLAUD 'Accountability and Public Policy Audit in the European Union'.
-His research agenda on issues related to financial accountability and the instiutionalisation of audit and scrutiny is ongoing.
+In 2013-2015 he was a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook a research project entitled APPLAUD (Accountability and Public Policy Audit in the European Union), which explored issues of financial accountability and the politics of institutionalising the audit functions around the EU budget.

-For five years, from 2008 to 2013, he was Director of Studies of the MA in European Studies, the faculty's largest masters programme.
-From 2010 to 2015, he was book reviews editor (with Patrick Bijsmans) of the Journal of Common Market Studies.
+From 2008 to 2013 he was Director of Studies of the MA in European Studies, the faculty's largest masters programme.
+From 2010 to 2015, he was book reviews editor (with Patrick Bijsmans) for the Journal of Common Market Studies.

-He holds a PhD and M.Phil in European Studies from the University of Cambridge (2003), where he was a member of the Centre for International Studies and a student of Darwin College.
-His doctoral thesis examined the historical and political development of Trans-European Networks in transport.
-His first degree of B.A.(Hons) was obtained from Royal Holloway, University of London (1997).
+He holds a PhD and M.Phil in European Studies from the University of Cambridge, where he was a member of the Centre for International Studies and Darwin College.
+His doctoral thesis examined the historical and political development of Trans-European Networks in transport (TEN-Ts).
+His first degree of B.A.(Hons) in European Studies was awarded by Royal Holloway, University of London.

-His research interests include: theories of integration, policy-making process (from framing and agenda-setting to evaluation and audit), institutions (European Commission, European Court of Auditors and executive EU agencies), European policies (transport/TENs/space, regions/cohesion), as well as contemporary society and politics of France and Spain.
+His research interests include: theories of integration, policy-making process (from framing and agenda-setting to evaluation and audit), institutions (European Court of Auditors, European Commission, European Parliament, executive EU agencies), European policies (transport/TENs/space, regions/cohesion), politics of France and Spain.

 Professional career history

-Previously, Paul worked as a development officer, involved in EU regional policy from 2002-2006.
-Here he conducted policy research and managed international projects for Interreg IIIB North-West Europe, based at the joint technical secretariat based in Lille, France.
-The current INTERREG VB North West Europe Programme (2014-2020) provides support to transnational cooperation projects that seek to improve territorial development and cohesion.
+Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in the field of EU regional policy.
+He conducted policy research and managed international projects for the programme Interreg IIIB North-West Europe (2000-2006), based at the joint technical secretariat in Lille, France.
+The programme provides support to transnational cooperation projects aimed at improving territorial development and cohesion.